 Kellie Schipper graduated from DePaul University in 2016 with a Bachelor’s degree in Sociology, minoring in Women’s and Gender Studies.
 From 2015-2016 she worked as a research assistant at the Center for Community Health Equity.
 Kellie is currently working through the AmeriCorps VISTA program as a Development Assistant at a local nonprofit organization, College Possible.
 In this role, she writes grants, organizes volunteer events and assists fundraising efforts.

 Adenike obtained her Master of Public Health at DePaul University in 2016 and holds a Certified Health Education Specialist certification.
 Adenike currently works as a Principal Consultant within the Illinois State Board of Education’s Wellness Department.
 In this role she manages school wellness programs and resources to support school-aged students in Illinois.

 Joselyn obtained her Master of Public Health from DePaul University in 2016 while working as a Graduate Research Assistant at the Center for Community Health Equity.
 She currently works as Clinical Research Coordinator at Rush University Medical Center in the Preventive Medicine Department under the supervision of Dr. Elizabeth Lynch.
 In this role she facilitates data collection, community outreach events, oversees research assistants and organizes various research activities for a study to help lower blood pressure among African Americans living on the West Side of Chicago.

-I am a second year Master of Public Health student at DePaul University focusing on community health practice.
+I graduated from the Master of Public Health student at DePaul University focusing on community health practice.
 My main area of interest relates to topics and issues surrounding health disparities in adolescent health, especially in childhood obesity and pediatric asthma.